-A failure by the City to comply with the Disclosure Undertaking will not constitute a default under the Indenture and the Beneficial Owners of the 2024A Bonds are limited to the remedies described in the Disclosure Undertaking.
-A failure by the City to comply with the annual disclosure requirements of the Disclosure Undertaking must be reported in accordance with the Rule and must be considered by any broker, dealer or municipal securities dealer before recommending the purchase or sale of the 2024A Bonds in the secondary market.
-Consequently, such a failure may adversely affect the marketability and liquidity of the 2024A Bonds and their market price.
+A failure by the City to comply with the Disclosure Undertaking will not constitute a default under the Indenture and the Beneficial Owners of the 2024 Bonds are limited to the remedies described in the Disclosure Undertaking.
+A failure by the City to comply with the Disclosure Undertaking must be reported in accordance with the Rule and must be considered by any broker, dealer, or municipal securities dealer before recommending the purchase or sale of the 2024 Bonds in the secondary market.
+Consequently, such a failure may adversely affect the transferability and liquidity of the 2024 Bonds and their market price.